 - responsible for the first medical aid for injuries and illnesses of the athlete - coordination of transportation of injured or ill athletes for further medical treatment - after every crash, the athlete must come to the race medical for an examination in order to obtain the authorization to participate further in the training or in the race.
 If the race medical suspects a concussion or serious injury, athletes license must be invalidated ("mark the box on the form"), he is entitled to prohibit the concerned athlete from further participation.
 In these cases, the race medical must immediately inform the Jury President of the athlete's inability to continue to participate in the competition, and the athlete is accordingly officially removed from the competition.
-The Jury President immediately will inform the IBSF office to temporarily unlicense the concerned athlete.
+The Jury President immediately will inform the respective IBSF coordinator to temporarily unlicense the concerned athlete.
 The race medical must complete an Injury Registration Document after every examination of an injured athlete.
-At the end of the competition, all of these documents (including timesheets) must immediately be forwarded to the IBSF office and the Chairman of the IBSF Medical Committee.
+All of these documents must be forwarded to injury@ibsf.org on a daily basis.